 A few hours of your time can translate into a lifetime of civic engagement and informed voting for a young person.
 Volunteering with Kids Voting is easy, fun, and rewarding.
 Most Kids Voting volunteer opportunities are youth and family-friends and provide student service hours, group team building, and other benefits.

 Be a Kids Voting site leader on Election Day, November 7, 2017.
-As a Kids Voting site leader, just choose one of Durham’s precincts (or let Kids Voting help you choose one) and line up enough volunteers to run the site from 3-7:30 PM and set up the site the evening before before.
+As a Kids Voting site leader, just choose one of Durham’s precincts (or let Kids Voting help you choose one) and line up enough volunteers to run the site from 3-7:30 PM and set up the site the evening before.
 Kids Voting provides you with all the training and materials for your site so you can help Durham’s K-12 students cast their ballot on the same 2017 City Council and Mayor candidates as adults.
 Youth 16 and older can run a site on their own, and families have volunteered with all ages of children!
 Running a site can be a great team building activity for a work or youth group as well.
+You can see a list of precincts that need volunteers here

 Volunteer for a shift at a voting site, at an event, or with a Kids Voting project.
 Have just a few hours to spare?
 Volunteer to serve a 2-4 hour shift at a Durham precinct on Election Day (November 7), at an Early Voting site ( Saturdays October 21, 28, and November 4), or at a Kids Voting event such as the Youth Candidate Forum or Early Voting Celebration.
 Kids Voting also has year-round and one time volunteer opportunities in everything from office work to student projects on democracy and government.